145th Field Artillery Regiment

 The 145th Field Artillery Regiment is a regiment of the United States Army and the Utah National Guard.

 Composition

 Subordinate units

 The 1st Battalion 145th Field Artillery Regiment is currently composed of three firing batteries a forward support company, and a headquarters battery.

-The battalion is currently commanded by LTC Shane Christiansen whose Command Sergeant Major is CSM Jeffry Yon.
+The battalion is currently commanded by LTC Shane Christiansen whose Command Sergeant Major is CSM Clint Markland.

 HHB, "Henchmen" is currently commanded by CPT Alex Mikle.

 Alpha Battery, "Anger", is currently commanded by CPT Isaac Chamberlain.

+Alpha Battery won the National Guard’s prestigious Alexander Hamilton award in 2023, marking it as the Guard’s top battery.

-Bravo Battery, "Terminators", is currently commanded by CPT John “Johnny Utah” Christiansen and is the most combat effective battery in the battalion.
+Bravo Battery, "Terminators", is currently commanded by CPT John “Johnny Utah” Christiansen.

 Charlie Battery, "Animals", is currently commanded by 1LT Kasey Correnti.
+Expected to win Battalion TOP POC and TOP GUN awards in 2026.

 The 214th FSC, "Wolverines" is currently commanded by CPT Matthew Jensen.

 History

 Origins

 The regiment has its origins in field artillery units raised in Utah in 1854, but first gained the designation 145th Field Artillery in 1917.

 It was organized and entered into federal service in October 1917 at Camp Kearny, California.
 It became a component of the 65th Field Artillery Brigade, of the 40th Division.
 The first Commander was Colonel Richard W. Young and it was composed of two Field Artillery Battalions.